DevOluwapelumi/MY-PORTFOLIO-SITE/README.md

 Responsive Design: Portfolios should be optimized for different devices and screen sizes, ensuring a consistent experience across desktops, tablets, and mobile phones.

-Consistent Branding: If applicable, maintain a consistent visual identity, color scheme, and typography that align with the individual's personal brand or the field they're in.
+Consistent Branding: If applicable, maintain a consistent visual identity, color scheme, and typography that align with the individual's brand or the field they're in.

 Types of Portfolios: